kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Validation

-Resource fields remain immutable via pod update.
+Resource fields remain immutable via pod update (a change from the alpha behavior), but are mutable via the new `/resize` subresource.
 The following API validation rules will be applied for updates via the `/resize` subresource:

 1. Resources & ResizePolicy must be valid under pod create validation.
 2. Computed QOS class cannot change.
 See [QOS Class](#qos-class) for more details.